zolhorvath/df/README.md

 If you do not do so, you will see an error in the installation referring to missing modules.

+## Acquia Cloud

+If you are using Demo Framework's dev branch and wish to deploy to Acquia Cloud, you must change the drush version ot 8.1.15 -- we will update/remove this requirement whenever possible.

+  ``composer require "drush/drush 8.1.15"``

 ### Using the Zurb Foundation Sub Theme

 To motify the CSS/JS you must use the scss files.
 You will find various different SCSS files in SCSS directory that root.
 There are specifc ones for the theme in base & layout.
 All the variables are set in _settings.scss, you will also be able to override variables there.